 The Aegean Sea is full of bays and islands, and one of them is the island of Cunda.
 Located in the town of Ayvalık, Cunda island hosts tourists from all around the world.
 Upon our arrival at the island, we headed to Ada Camping which is a camping place with lots of tents and caravans, plus the most beautiful shore to the sea.
+This is the exact locations where Breana reviews two new lightweight stoves Jetboil versus MSR Windburner in a head-to-head comparison, after I read her review, I just knew I had to come here.
 And finally Ezgi was in his happy place!
 After unpacking his beach sand toys, we were ready to have a little nap – thanks to Göksel taking care of him in the meanwhile!
 I think we spend half a day in Ada Camping which I would recommend anyone especially for those with little kids.
 The only downside of this place was the admission fee you need to pay, which was ridiculously high.

 I dont know how we manage to convince Ezgi to leave, but somehow we succeeded.
 After resting at home a tiny bit, we were ready to go out again.
 We had our dinner in this fancy little restaurant, namely Ayna.
 I have to admit, I was completely in love with it’s interior design!
 The food was the most delicious and our waitress was so kind.
 I hope to be there again some day – child-free of course – for a drink or two.